About

 I am a social anthropologist with a keen interest in the manifold articulations of the political.
-My research focuses on the impact of state violence on intimate and gendered lives, the politics of death and the afterlife, and the intersections of affect and politics.
-I am currently an Assistant Professor in Cultural Anthropology at Utrecht University.
+My research focuses on voice and memory, the gendered and intimate aspects of everyday life, and the politics of death and the afterlife.
+Ethnographically, my research is mostly situated in Turkey’s Kurdish regions.
+I am currently Assistant Professor in Cultural Anthropology at Utrecht University, the Netherlands.

 My second research project focuses on the politics of afterlives in the Middle East.
 Through an ethnographic investigation into how the dead acquire powerful afterlives as martyrs, saints, and heroes, the project conceptualizes afterlives as a central site for the exercise, nourishment, and sustenance of sovereignty.